LearnWeb3DAO/Graph/README.md

   - If an entity with the given `id` doesnt exist return from the function and dont do anything
   - If it exists, set the winner and the requestId from the event into our Game Object(Note `GameEnded` event has the winner and requestId)
   - Then save this updated Game Object back to the `Graph's DB`
-  - For each game there will be a unique `Game` object which will have an unique `gameId`
+  - For each game there will be a unique `Game` object which will have a unique `gameId`

 - Now lets see what's happening in the `handlePlayerJoined`

   - It loads a `Game` object from `Graph's` db which has an ID equal to the `gameId` that is present in the event that Graph detected
   - If an entity with the given `id` doesnt exist, return from the function and dont do anything
-  - To actually update the player'sarray, we need to reassign the property on the entity that contains the array (i.e. players) similar to how we assign values to other properties on the entity (e.g. maxPlayers).
+  - To actually update the player's array, we need to reassign the property on the entity that contains the array (i.e. players) similar to how we assign values to other properties on the entity (e.g. maxPlayers).
 Therefore, we need to create a temporary array which contains all of the existing entity.players elements, push to that, and reassign entity.players to be equal to the new array.
   - Then save this updated Game Object back to the `Graph's DB`

 - Now lets see what's happening in the `handleGameStarted`